tundish/blathnaid/blathnaid/book/chapters.rst

 “I drew this for you.
 But you can't show anyone.”

-The Blacksmith pretended not to hear that.
+The Blacksmith pretended not to hear this.
 He went back into the Kitchen to put on the kettle.